From our Family Shareholders

 (3) The recommendations

-We play our role in encouraging our suppliers to improve catching methods for skipjack and yellowfin tuna in order to limit catch (accidental catch of other species).
+We play our role in encouraging our suppliers to improve catching methods for skipjack and yellowfin tuna in order to limit bycatch (accidental catch of other species).

 As of today, our suppliers are unable to distinguish between the percentage catch of purse seine on free school tuna versus purse seine on FADs as they are mixed in the fishing vessels.
 We are, however, in constant dialogue with our suppliers who are committed to collecting data and sharing technical information.
 This should allow us a better understanding of the situation within a short time frame in order to improve our purchasing specifications.

-As a company involved in canned fish, we have, on numerous occasions taken the opportunity to express our opinion that marine reserves should be enlarged and that well-managed quotas for fish caught based on scientific data is an effective tool to manage and to protect fish resources for future generations.
+As a company involved in canned fish, we have on numerous occasions taken the opportunity to express our opinion that Marine Reserves and Marine Protection Areas should be enlarged and that well managed quotas for fish caught based on scientific data is an effective tool to manage and to protect the fish resources for future generations.
 We specifically express our support to promote the following areas as Marines Reserves and we pledge not to supply fish from these seas:

 Sustainable Palm Oil

 DAP has, since 2011, implemented a policy of ‘responsible use’ of palm oil, with a roadmap to achieve 100% certified palm oil within a few years, combined with a premiumisation of its main brand, replacing basic palm oil wherever technically possible, by an alternative vegetable oil with a healthier nutrient profile, like olive oil for instance.